Why You Feel Exhausted Studying for the Bar Exam

 Did you know that there are three areas on the MBE that are tested the most?

 The NCBE tells us that there WILL be 12-13 questions for EACH of these areas.
-That’s a whopping 50% for the subject (25 questions) and 36-39 questions over the entire MBE.
+That’s a whopping 36-39 questions just on the above topics.

-I break down all the subtopics here.
-(Magicsheets and Passer’s Playbook come with a spreadsheet that tells you the exact breakdowns.)
+I break down some of the most frequent subtopics here.
+(Magicsheets and Passer’s Playbook come with a spreadsheet that tells you the exact breakdowns of all the subtopics.)

 If you master these big topics that are always tested without fail, there’s a better chance of scoring high on the MBE.
-You get the most bang for your effort if you make sure you have these areas down (as well as other areas of course).
+You get the most bang for your mental effort if you make sure you have at least these areas down.

 2) Active learning (vs. passive learning)

-But it’s not just about having this knowledge (or knowledge about which MBE topics you’ll see).
+But it’s not just about having this knowledge (or knowledge about which MBE topics are highly tested above).
 You have to live and experience it yourself.

 The past will guide your future.